-A Trial Lawyer for Your Pennsylvania Injury Lawsuit
+A Trial Lawyer for Your Philadelphia Injury Lawsuit

-Do you know the difference between a Pennsylvania injury lawyer who handles trial law and an injury lawyer who is a litigator, but not a trial lawyer?
+Do you know the difference between a Philadelphia injury lawyer who handles trial law and an injury lawyer who is a litigator, but not a trial lawyer?

 This is known as a “motions practice.”
 Litigators tend to be tethered to their offices, computers, and phones.
 From time to time they interview witnesses, review documents at their client’s location, or go to depositions.